atomicnetworkseu/atomicradio-documentation/api/channels.md

 ---
-description: "The official documentation of atomicradio api, with all information about usage and upcoming maintenance. \U0001F36D"
+description: "An endpoint which gives you all information about the current, next and last played songs.
+You can also find the number of current listeners, who is currently on air and some more info. 📡"
 ---

 # Channels

 {% hint style="warning" %}
-This endpoint is protected by a rate limiter.
-All information about our Rate Limiter can be found here: [Rate Limiting](https://docs.atomicradio.eu/resources/ratelimits)
+A rate limiter is connected upstream on this endpoint, find out more about all the security mechanisms we use [here](https://docs.atomicradio.eu/resources/ratelimits).
 {% endhint %}

 {% api-method method="get" host="https://api.atomicradio.eu" path="/channels" %}